ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Future Work

 In addition, expanding the dataset to include content from peer-reviewed literature represents a significant opportunity to enhance quality and credibility.
 Future work will focus on integrating material from reputable open-access sources such as PubChem, Europe PMC, and major chemistry journals.
 This expansion will involve developing criteria for selecting high-quality, recent publications from diverse subfields, thereby ensuring that the dataset reflects both academic rigor and topical relevance.

 Improving the semantic verification of QA pairs is also a priority.
 Current methods, such as fuzzy string matching, may fail to capture nuanced semantic inaccuracies.
-Future iterations of \textit{ChemRxivQuest} will explore the application of more advanced semantic matching techniques, including transformer-based models and sentence-level embeddings like Sentence-BERT.
+Future iterations of ChemQuests will explore the application of more advanced semantic matching techniques, including transformer-based models and sentence-level embeddings like Sentence-BERT.
 These approaches are expected to increase the precision of answer validation, thereby reducing the inclusion of subtly incorrect or misleading QA pairs.
 Comparative benchmarking of different semantic verification strategies will guide the selection of the most robust method for integration.

-Finally, the sustainability and long-term impact of \textit{ChemRxivQuest} will be supported through continuous updates and active community involvement.
-Establishing collaborative platforms—such as GitHub repositories and annotation tools—will enable open contributions, transparent validation workflows, and regular version-controlled releases.
-This participatory approach will ensure that \textit{ChemRxivQuest} remains a dynamic, community-driven resource, adaptable to evolving research needs in both chemistry and natural language processing.
+Finally, the sustainability and long-term impact of ChemQuests will be supported through continuous updates and active community involvement.
+Establishing collaborative platforms, such as GitHub repositories and annotation tools, will enable open contributions, transparent validation workflows, and regular version-controlled releases.
+This participatory approach will ensure that ChemQuests remains a dynamic, community-driven resource, adaptable to evolving research needs in both chemistry and natural language processing.